 Mile 21-24-Private and BLM lands intermix, with extensive recreational use at the Beaver Creek boat ramp, near the mouth of Beaver canyon.
 An additional campground at Lower Beaver Creek provides a restroom and boat ramp, A day use area provides toilets and a picnic cabana near Norwood Bridge.
+This area was heavily impacted by a fire in June.

 Mile 24-27 For three miles the Sanborn Park Forest Access road parallels the river, with limited recreational impacts in a few scattered camps, and private ownership limiting river access near the Cascabel ranch.

 Mile 27-35 The river leaves all roads through Norwood Canyon, dropping into ponderosa, then pinyon-juniper and cottonwood forest.
 A diversion weir near mile 32-33 poses a potential hazard to boaters during boating season.
 It also limits fish migration.
-Funding is being raised to build a fish ladder/boat channel during late fall2010.
+Funding has been secured to build a fish ladder/boat channel during late fall 2011.
 Prime wildlife habitat and limited recreation co-exist with historical agricultural use.
 Horsefly Creek enters on the right near mile 30.